Alexjblom/SSIcomms/Functional_description_ver2.md

 # 5. Use cases

 All of our use cases have in common that an ongoing peer2peer internet communications session using the SIP protocol needs to set up a DIDComm connection between the same participants, Alice and Bob.
+For the sake of simplicity, in all cases the proxy servers almost always present in real life situations are not shown here.

 ### 5.1.
 Use Case 1: Identification during an internet communications session

 The following diagram shows how we expect to make this happen for our first use case, where Alice calls Bob and Bob wonders whether she really is Alice.
 Please note that DIDComm by itself, where a session is usually initiated by reading a QR-code, does not fit the circumstances.
-For the sake of simplicity, in all cases the proxy servers almost always present in real life situations are not shown here.

 ![SSI_SIP_flowdiagram_no_redirect drawio(2)](https://user-images.githubusercontent.com/50589812/156942818-caa14679-b1c8-44fe-91c4-2dc3a136ffaa.svg)
 #### 5.1.1.
-Future work: Use Case 1
+Future work: Use Case 1 with a redirect
 In case of Bob not receiving the first invite on an SSI capable SIP client, he uses a 301 mesage to deflect the invite to another client, which does have this capability:

 ![SSI_SIP complex diagram drawio(2)](https://user-images.githubusercontent.com/50589812/157230190-de11afc5-746a-4ff8-9fce-76242d25b668.svg)

 ### 5.2.
-Use Case 2: Verify the verifier - Alice calls Bob and Bob wonders whether she really is Alice, and Alice wonders whether Bob is really Bob.
+Use Case 2: Verify the verifier

 ![SSI_SIP_VTV_flowdiagram drawio(1)](https://user-images.githubusercontent.com/50589812/156942760-a1ba17fb-5170-4f7a-982b-e039a5e232ee.svg)